What is Open Banking?

 PSD2 introduced two new regulatory entities - the Account Information Service Provider (AISP) and Payment Initiation Service Provider (PISP) - both of which represented legal permissions required by businesses to access open banking data.
 National regulators in Europe are in charge of handling the application process for such permissions.
 For example in the UK it's the FCA, in France the ACPR, Germany has BaFin and so on.

-Open banking means that financial institutions no longer have a monopoly over financial products.
-This does not mean banks cannot gain from open banking, in fact, greater access to personal and business financial data across APIs, with added security and a ban on screen scraping, is a huge step and presents opportunities for everyone!
+Open banking means that financial institutions no longer have a monopoly over financial products and card providers no longer have free reign in the payments space.
+This does not mean banks cannot gain from Open Banking, in fact, greater access to personal and business financial data across APIs, with added security and a ban on screen scraping, is a huge step and presents opportunities for everyone!

 Individuals and businesses can now operate in a more competitive financial environment, where you can make the most of your financial decisions with whomever and however you please.